 Alternatives to Duolingo

-In terms of other mobile apps you can use to learn Chinese, there are two honorable mentions we’d like to suggest:
+In terms of other mobile apps you can use to learn Chinese, there are 3 honorable mentions we’d like to suggest:

-The second option one can take advantage of is LingoDeer.
+The last option and our favorite one is LingoDeer.
 This mobile app is a good alternative if a user wants to improve their Chinese level.
 LingoDeer focuses on teaching how to speak, read, and write in Chinese and, more importantly, the app doesn’t constantly use English so that the user can be surrounded by the Chinese language as much as possible.